-We are committed to sustainability, which encompasses many aspects of how we conduct ourselves and practice our core values.
-We believe sustainability is important to our customers, employees, stockholders, and communities, and is also a long-term business driver.
-By focusing on specific initiatives that address social, environmental, governance and economic challenges, we can minimize risk and increase our competitive advantage.
-We recently published our first sustainability report, titled "Orion Group Holdings, Inc.'s First Corporate Social Responsibility & Sustainability Report (2020)."
-A copy of that report can be found on our corporate website.
+We are committed to the sustainability of our business affairs and operations, which encompasses the need to be a responsible corporate citizen in all aspects of how we conduct ourselves and practice our core values.
+We believe sustainability is important to our stockholders, employees, customers, subcontractors and vendors, and to the communities in which they reside.
+Sustainability is also a long-term business driver and by focusing on specific initiatives that address social, environmental, governance and economic challenges, we can minimize risk and increase our competitive advantage.
+Vital to this goal is a commitment to care for the environment, to foster socially conscious programs and to adherence to good government principles.
+Our sustainability report, titled "Orion Group Holdings, Inc.'s First Corporate Social Responsibility & Sustainability Report (2020)" can be found on our corporate website.